Tahir001/kafka-airflow-playground/README.md

-# kafka-playground
+# kafka-aiflow-playground
-A small pet project to play around with Kafka
+A small pet project to play around with Kafka and Airflow

 # Technical Requirements
 You will need: Python3, Postgres, Airflow, Docker, Docker-compose, Kafka, Kafka-python and Zookeeper.